relaypro/relay-py/README.md

 the Relay server, you must use the secure websocket protocol ("wss") in the URI when registering a workflow with the Relay server.
   - Heroku will by default provide an HTTPS front end for you automatically, along with mapping to port 443.
+You do NOT need to get your own HTTPS certificate.
   - AWS EC2 does not provide HTTPS automatically.
 One way to get HTTPS on EC2 is to obtain a key/certificate pair signed by a publicly-recognized CA (certificate authority), and use that when invoking the server.